-Lonely Planet Has Named This Irish Region As The World's Number One Place To Visit In 2018
+Lonely Planet Named This Irish Region As The World's Number One Place To Visit In 2018

 Belfast and the Causeway Coast have been named the Number One Region in the world to visit in 2018 by Lonely Planet.
 The area came in ahead of places like Alaska, the Languedoc-Roussillon region in France and the Aeolian islands in Italy.

-The news has been welcomed by Tourism Ireland who plan to roll out a promotional campaign in 14 different markets including Britain, the United States, Canada, Germany, France, Spain, Italy, the Netherlands, Belgium, the Nordic region, Australia, New Zealand, India and the Middle East.
+The news was welcomed by Tourism Ireland who plan to roll out a promotional campaign in 14 different markets including Britain, the United States, Canada, Germany, France, Spain, Italy, the Netherlands, Belgium, the Nordic region, Australia, New Zealand, India and the Middle East.